liujingbreak/plink/main/packages/reactivizer/docs/fork-join.md

 ```

-#### Sample B, hand-written forkable service in form of a ReactorComposite
+#### 1.2 Or in form of a hand-written forkable service in form of a ReactorComposite
 ```ts
 type MyParallelServiceInput = {
   compute(data: SharedArrayBuffer, offset: number, length: number): void;